 The world of flyer design has a rich history of innovation and artistic creativity.
 After all, the inherent limitations of flyers, such as the size of the paper being used and the prevalence of crowded posting spaces, has made it necessary for flyer designers to create products that truly stand out from the crowd.
-While it may not be necessary to develop a superbly designed flyer if you’re simply handing them out in an informal group session with close peers, those who are attempting to engage an anonymous public audience within the realm of the community at large must work diligently to design a superb product which maximises the effectiveness of every inch of available space on the flyer itself.
+While it may not be necessary to develop a superbly designed flyer if you’re simply handing them out in an informal group session with close peers, those who are attempting to engage an anonymous public audience within the realm of the community at large must work diligently to design a superb product which maximizes the effectiveness of every inch of available space on the flyer itself.
 Here are a few graphic design essentials for contemporary flyer designers.

-Choosing a Colour Palette:
+Choosing a Color Palette:

 It would be a mistake to believe that flyer design is less sophisticated or intricate than other forms of graphic design.
-In fact, the overwhelming number of flyers that are often posted in permissible locations has made flyer design one of the most competitive and uncompromising forms of public advertising today.
-When designing your flyer, make sure that you select a colour palette that is cohesive and engaging.
-Those flyers who exhibit a balanced and striking series of colours are most likely to be noticed by audiences.
+In fact, the overwhelming number of flyers that are often posted in permissible locations has made flyer designers one of the most competitive and uncompromising forms of public advertising today.
+When designing your flyer, make sure that you select a color palette that is cohesive and engaging.
+Those flyers who exhibit a balanced and striking series of colors are most likely to be noticed by audiences.
 While you do this you need to make sure that it is clear and concise for audiences to read.
-To make the colour palette really effective you need to make sure it is relevant to the subject of your flyer and make sure it is easy for potential consumers to understand the topic on the flyer.
+To make the color palette really effective you need to make sure it is relevant to the subject of your flyer and make sure it is easy for potential consumers to understand the topic on the flyer.

 Selecting a Font Size: